 HOME is Manchester’s newest cultural organization founded by the merger of two of the city’s long-standing arts venues – Cornerhouse (established in 1985) and the Library Theatre Company (founded 1952), which has been supported by World Duty Free ever since 2003 in form of a community partnership for the Wythenshawe area in the South of Manchester.
 To date the engagement has reached over 2,000 participants attending drama workshops, theatre visits, joining intergenerational projects as well as adult creative writing courses.

-In 2016, WDF has funded two initiatives; the Wythenshawe Community Workshop and the Wythenshawe School project, both providing opportunities to young people and pupils to expand their horizons, build new skills, increase their confidence and ultimately give them the tools to help maximize their potential and prepare them for future training and employment.
+In 2016 and 2017, WDF has funded two initiatives; the Wythenshawe Community Workshop and the Wythenshawe School project, both providing opportunities to young people and pupils to expand their horizons, build new skills, increase their confidence and ultimately give them the tools to help maximize their potential and prepare them for future training and employment.

-Hudson supports Communities in Schools and keeps U.S. troops connected
+Hudson Group supports U.S. Communities in Schools and keeps U.S. troops connected

-Hudson Group also partners with local charities in the areas where it does business to provide support and engagement in the community, including the USO (United Service Organizations).
-Through the local connections we have with USO chapters across the U.S., Hudson Group and its customers have helped keep America’s military service members connected to family and friends throughout their service with the “donate a phone call” initiative.
+Hudson Group continues to partner with local charities in North America to provide support and engagement in the community, including the USO (United Service Organizations).
+Through local connections with USO chapters across the U.S., Hudson Group and its customers have helped keep America’s military service members connected to family and friends.

-Hudson Group reached a record milestone in 2016 in customer donations of phone cards to the military, sold at Hudson Booksellers, Hudson News, and Hudson airport store locations.
+In 2017, Hudson Group reached a new record milestone in customer donations of phone cards to the military, sold at Hudson Booksellers, Hudson News, and Hudson airport store locations.
 The pre-activated AT&T cards allow troops to access the Internet and call home to their families and friends.
 The phone cards work from landlines and payphones across the globe, including war zone locations.

 Further donations and cultural events

-Our sponsorship of cultural events also continued during 2016, including many local community events for example Swiss Indoors tennis tournament in Basel or the Baloîse Session, a three week music festival in Switzerland.
-In the year under review, Dufry also supported the Zoofäscht, the bi-annual fund-raising gala to support the Zurich zoo.
+The annual sponsorship of cultural events was also continued in 2017: Many local community events such as the Swiss Indoors tennis tournament in Basel or the Baloîse Session, a three week music festival in Switzerland, as well as the Madrid Open tennis tournament received our support.

-The broad network of our travel retail shops in all continents gives us another opportunity to support social programs: In many of our shops we maintain donation boxes, thereby encouraging customers to participate in support activities for specific or local programs or for victims of natural disasters.
-The amounts that can be collected this way are astonishing and we thank all our participating customers for their generosity.
-The various charities that received the donations have welcomed them greatly.
+Our broad and worldwide network of travel retail shops offers another unique opportunity to support social programs: In many shops we maintain donation boxes and encourage our customers to participate in supporting specific local programs or victims of natural disasters.
+The amounts collected every year are always surprising and we thank all participants for their generous donations.
+The charities receiving them have been welcoming them greatly.